Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

-# Various approaches to automate to a reversing challenge
+# Various approaches to automate a reversing challenge

 ## **Introduction**
-In this writeup I will introduce different approaches to a simple reverse engineering challenge, using different tools, and by producing scripts to automate the process.
+In this writeup I introduce different approaches to tackle a simple reverse engineering challenge, using different tools, and by producing scripts to automate the process.

 This tutorial is recommended for people that do not know much about automating a reversing challenge, but they know something about reversing engineering in general.
 The scripts I will show you, are only introductive.